Andy McCoy: Hanoi Rocks reunion (2001–2009)

+Other projects

-After 2009, McCoy was recruited as lead guitarist for Grease Helmet, a new Helsinki-based band.
-The first album of the band was released in September 2012.
+Besides music, Andy McCoy is an avid painter and he also makes a lot of his own and his wife's clothes, along with designing jewellery, scarfs and other accessories.
+McCoy held his first Art Exhibition McCoy Hits Canvas at The Cable Factory in Helsinki in 2010.After 2009, McCoy was recruited as lead guitarist for Grease Helmet, a new Helsinki-based band.
+The self titled first album of the band was released in September 2012.
+McCoy entered Finland's Celebrity Big Brother Tv show on 3 September 2013.

 Besides working with Grease Helmet, McCoy has also performed with several other bands including the new band for a Finnish punk singer, Pelle Miljoona (which he had played before joining Hanoi Rocks) as well as Bam Margera's band in which he toured in Australia in 2015.

 McCoy released an EP "Soul Satisfaction" in December 2018 and toured with Pelle Miljoona Oy from November 2018 to late August 2019.
 The band released a new EP called "Anna soihtusi palaa" (Let your torch burn) in October 2018 with McCoy on the guitar.
 McCoy released a new single "Seven Seas" on 15 August 2019, with the announcement of a tour starting in 2020 and a full album release on 27 September the same year.
 He also hosted an art exhibition with an acoustic gig at Hard Rock Cafe in Helsinki on the release day of the single Seven Seas.

+In 2022, he put out Jukebox Junkie, a covers album featuring eclectic takes on songs by artists such as Toots & The Maytals, Squeeze, and Wanda Jackson.

 Personal life

 McCoy was born in Pelkosenniemi, Finland, but grew up in Stockholm, Sweden.
-His mother was Finnish and Swedish, and McCoy has stated that his paternal grandfather was a Romani musician who taught him "gypsy and flamenco guitar" in his childhood, but in a 2012 interview his brother Ilkka Hulkko denied the Roma roots and described their ”grandfather Eino” as ”a good accordion player but not a Romani”.
+His mother was Finnish and Swedish, and McCoy has stated that his paternal grandfather was a Romani musician who taught him "gypsy and flamenco guitar" in his childhood, but in a 2012 interview his brother Ilkka Hulkko denied the Roma roots and described their "grandfather Eino" as "a good accordion player but not a Romani".

-Besides music, Andy McCoy is an avid painter and he also makes a lot of his own and his wife's clothes, along with designing jewellery, scarfs and other accessories.
-McCoy held his first Art Exhibition McCoy Hits Canvas at The Cable Factory in Helsinki in 2010.